edgexfoundry/edgex-docs/docs_src/design/ucr/Record-and-Replay.md

 Shall have capability to replay previously captured data

 - Replay must allow captured data to be replayed at captured, slower or faster speeds

+- Replay must adjust Event/Reading timestamps to be current time when published.

 - Replay must allow for the repeat replay option with number of times to repeat the captured data.